wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 API discovery is a continuous process therefore so the time required for complete API structure discovery depends on the traffic diversity and intensity.
 If you update the API and the traffic structure is adjusted, API Discovery updates the built API structure.

-## Visualization and downloading in Swagger-like manner

-To provide users with familiar format of API representation, Wallarm [visualizes](../user-guides/api-discovery-ug.md#api-structure-visualization) the discovered API structure in a **Swagger-like manner**.
+## Using built API structure

+The API Discovery section provides many options for the build API structure usage.

 ![!Endpoints discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-api-endpoints.png)

+These options are:

+* Familiar format of API representation in a **Swagger-like manner**.
+* Search and filters.
+* Viewing endpoint parameters.
+* Quick navigation to attacks and incidents related to some endpoint.
+* Custom rule creation for the specific endpoint.
-You can also [download](../user-guides/api-discovery-ug.md#download-openapi-specification-oas-for-your-api-structure) OpenAPI specification (OAS) for your API structure as `swagger.json` file in the [OpenAPI v3 format](https://spec.openapis.org/oas/v3.0.0).
+* [Downloading](../user-guides/api-discovery-ug.md#download-openapi-specification-oas-for-your-api-structure) OpenAPI specification (OAS) for your API structure as `swagger.json` file).

+Learn more about available options from the [User guide](../user-guides/api-discovery-ug.md).

 ## Variability in paths of endpoints